dooblem/tasmota-stuff/README.md

 ```
 You may see a compress error if the script is too big.
 This is not good: the script will not work correctly, or may be truncated at next restart.

-## If want to compile Tasmota yourself
+## If you want to compile Tasmota yourself

 Otherwise you must compile Tasmota.
 The only changes I made are in the `user_config_override.h` file.